 HTTPS Hypertext Transfer Protocol Secure.
 A secure version of HTTP.,FTP File Transfer Protocol.
 A TCP/IP application protocol., Telnet A software utility that attempts to contact and interrogate another specific device in a network.
 Telnet is resident in Windows OS., and Ping A software utility that attempts to contact another device in a network. network services (Device Configuration Utility > Deployment > Network Services tab).
 These services can be used to discover your data logger on an IP network.

 FTP, Telnet, and Ping services are disabled by default.

 Setting security codes (see following information under "Security Codes").

 Setting a PakBus/TCP password.
-The PakBus ® A proprietary communication protocol developed by Campbell Scientific to facilitate communications between Campbell Scientific devices.
+The PakBus ® A proprietary communications protocol developed by Campbell Scientific to facilitate communications between Campbell Scientific devices.
 Similar in concept to IP (Internet Protocol), PakBus is a packet-switched network protocol with routing capabilities.
-A registered trademark of Campbell Scientific, Inc. TCP password controls access to PakBus communication over a TCP/IP link.
+A registered trademark of Campbell Scientific, Inc. TCP password controls access to PakBus communications over a TCP/IP link.
 PakBusTCP passwords can be set in Device Configuration Utility Software tool used to set up data loggers and peripherals, and to configure PakBus settings before those devices are deployed in the field and/or added to networks..